Greece › Mykonos › Best Towns

 Mykonos Town or Beach: Where Should You Stay?

-For most first-time visitors, the choice is simple: stay in Mykonos Town if you want restaurants, bars, shopping, nightlife, and easy bus connections.
+For most first-time visitors, this is the real decision.
+Stay in Mykonos Town if you want restaurants, bars, shopping, nightlife, buses, and easy evening logistics.
 Stay at the beach if swimming, sunbeds, and a resort-style day matter more than late nights in town.

 Mykonos Town is the best all-round base if you want the classic Mykonos experience.
 You can walk to Little Venice, the Windmills, the Old Port, restaurants, boutiques, bakeries, cocktail bars, and clubs.
 It is also the island’s main transport hub, which makes beach-hopping easier.
-The tradeoff is noise, crowds, higher prices, and no proper swimming beach in the center.
-If you want Town but a bit more breathing room, look at hotels on the edge of Chora, near the Old Port, or toward Megali Ammos.
+The tradeoff is noise, crowds, higher prices, luggage on stone lanes, and no proper beach in the center.
+If you want Town but a bit more breathing room, look at hotels on the edge of Chora, near the Old Port, above Town, or toward Megali Ammos.

-For a quieter stay, look at Agios Ioannis for sunsets and a romantic west coast feel, Elia for a longer, more spacious beach with upscale resorts, or Tourlos and Agios Stefanos if ferry-port convenience matters.
+For a quieter stay, look at Agios Ioannis for sunsets and a romantic west-coast feel, Elia for a longer beach and upscale resorts, or Tourlos and Agios Stefanos if ferry-port convenience matters.
 These areas can work very well, but they are more specific choices.
 For most first-timers, I would still start with Mykonos Town, Ornos, or Platis Gialos.

 My wife and I walking between Platis Gialos and Paraga beaches.